 The PennWest AS degree program trains its students to become competent professional educators that are not only highly knowledgeable but also have the right skills that they can employ in developing the ideal learning environment through knowing and managing child behavior and needs, developing appropriate learning material, and professional communication and engagement with families and communities.
 The curriculum includes courses on child development, motor development and learning, child development and guidance, and more.

 PennWest’s AS in Early Childhood Education is accredited by the NEAYC’s Commission on the Accreditation of Early Childhood Higher Education Programs.

 What Are the Similarities and Differences Between Child Development and Early Childhood Education?

 Child development refers to the area of study that tracks the physical, psychological, and cognitive growth among children.
 Its professional practitioners also study the impact of families and communities on child development and build awareness through appropriate educational programs.

 Their work also involves the creation, implementation, and evaluation of prevention and intervention programs for children with special needs and extraordinary talents.

 Early childhood education has a more specific focus – the development of learning knowledge and skills among children during their pre-elementary grades.
-Its professional practitioners can be found in various learning environments, too, such as public and private schools, childcare centers, and church nursery schools, even in private homes.
+Its professional practitioners can be found in various learning environments, too, such as public and private schools, childcare centers, and church nursery schools, even private homes.